 Why should you invest in artificial intelligence?

 So why should you consider investing in artificial intelligence?
-Well there’s a few reasons:
+Well, there are a few reasons:

 Growing industry with great prospects